zcyh147/Everyone-Can-Use-WAAPI/README.md

 # Everyone-can-use-WAAPI
-All codes of Everyone can use WAAPI
+All codes of Everyone can use WAAPI, Code comments are in English.